Last updated: May 26, 2026

 How do you read pace fractions in horse racing?

 Pace fractions are the intermediate times recorded at each timing point during a race — typically the quarter-mile, half-mile, and (in route races) three-quarter mile.
-They appear in the past performances as fractional times in the race header or body.
 Fast early fractions (:43 half-mile or faster in a sprint) indicate a hot pace that tires front-runners and benefits closers.
 Slow early fractions (:46+) favor front-runners who can set an easy tempo and conserve energy.
 Pace analysis answers which running style today’s race conditions favor.

 What is the difference between Equibase and Daily Racing Form past performances?